 We Now Offer Transgender Hormone Therapy & Preventive Health Services!

 We serve transgender people, genderqueer people, and people at various places on the spectrum of gender identity and expression.
 We are committed to improving the way transgender and genderqueer people receive health care in our region.
 We proudly work with our trandsgender community to lead the way in eliminating barriers to care.
 Planned Parenthood provides support and sensitive care, regardless of gender identity, gender expression, sexual orientation, race/ethnicity, age, religion, or socio-economic status.
 For hormone therapy, set up an initial phone intake appointment with a provider by calling 607.273.1513, and tell the receptionist you would like a "consultation for transgender hormones."
 Then, you'll get a call back from one of our health care providers.
-Learn more about the process and cost/payment here.
+Learn more about the process and cost/payment of transgender hormone therapy and find transgender resources here.

 New Recommended Screening Schedule & Birth Control Without An Exam

 PPSFL no longer requires pelvic exams to begin or continue birth control.
 We strongly advise that you continue to visit the health center for regular Women's Health Checks.
 However, the timing of these visits has recently changed based on new medical recommendations.

 Talk with your clinician to determine when to make your next appointment.
 Your visit schedule will be based onyour age, health history, and other factors that could affect your health.